 So many of the women that write to me for advice have stories that go something like this...

-In fact, I was so surprised by this that I actually doubted the truth of the stories at first.
-I speculated that the women were subject to some kind of wishful thinking or tunnel-vision, by which they focused only on the good in their boyfriend rather than the advantages of other men.
-But this simply couldn't explain the e-mails I was getting.
-There was no way a woman could wishfully think herself into a degree of love so strong that she would feel compelled to write me for help.
-These women were being genuine.
-Eventually I was forced to admit that there was a uniquely feminine mechanism at work.
+In fact, I was so surprised by this that I initially doubted the truth of the stories.
+I speculated that the women writing to me were subject to some kind of wishful thinking or tunnel-vision, by which they focused only on the good in their boyfriend rather than the advantages of other men.
+But this really couldn't explain the phenomenon.
+A woman couldn't wishfully think herself into a degree of love so strong that she would feel compelled to write me for help.
+I eventually realized that these women were being genuine, and I was forced to admit that there was a uniquely feminine mechanism at work.

 By now most of you have probably recognized the important point for women, which is implicit in my astonishment: men do not fall in love gradually, and they do not find themselves suddenly falling for women in whom they weren't initially interested.
-I was surprised because I had wrongly assumed that women function the same way as men, but this is not the case.
+I was surprised because I had wrongly assumed that women work the same way as men in this respect.
+But this is not the case.

 Now, let me qualify a couple things before going any further.
 By "love" I mean deep romantic attraction, as opposed to lust or long-term attachment.
 Lust is primary, physical and fleeting for both sexes, and long-term attachment takes years of shared experience to develop in either sex.
 Also, I am not saying that this is the only way women fall in love, or the most common.
 I recognize that women can experience something closer to "love at first sight."